Bert Kreischer: Early life

-Kreischer lives in Los Angeles with his wife LeeAnn and their two daughters.

 Career

 Stand-up comedy

 Kreischer's first experience with stand-up comedy was at Potbelly's, a bar and nightclub in Tallahassee, Florida.
 Kreischer moved to New York City after a tape of one of his sets was sent to a talent agent who invited him to the city to watch some stand-up shows.
 Kreischer worked the door at the now-defunct Boston Comedy Club.

 Kreischer is known for performing stand-up comedy while shirtless.
 He is also known for his storytelling; his most popular story is about how he allegedly earned the nickname "The Machine".
 The story revolves around how he inadvertently helped the Russian mafia rob a train while on a college trip to Russia.
+A movie adaptation was released on May 26, 2023.

 In 2004, Kreischer was featured along with four other comedians on the DVD release National Lampoon Live: New Faces – Volume 2.
 That same year one of his stories appeared on an episode of the animated Comedy Central series Shorties Watchin' Shorties.

-As a stand-up comedian Kreischer has performed internationally and has appeared on late night talk shows Late Show with David Letterman, Jimmy Kimmel Live and Conan.
+As a stand-up comedian Kreischer has performed internationally and has appeared on late night talk shows Late Show with David Letterman, Jimmy Kimmel Live, and Conan.
 He also appeared regularly as a guest on Rachael Ray from 2011 to 2015.

-In 2009, his first comedy special Bert Kreischer: Comfortably Dumb appeared on Comedy Central.
-His second special Bert Kreischer: The Machine was released in 2016 on Showtime.

-In 2015, he appeared on Comedy Central's comedy storytelling series This Is Not Happening.
-His story for the show was about his experience wrestling a bear for the television series Hurt Bert.

-In August 2018, Kreischer released Bert Kreischer: Secret Time on Netflix, Filming took place in Philadelphia.

-In March 2020, Kreischer released Bert Kreischer: Hey Big Boy on Netflix, Filming took place in Cleveland.